fbeuster/js-build/README.md

    |
    +- more_code.js
 ```
+### Build the Code

-To run the build once, just do
+To run the build once and merge the main and import files, just do
 ```
 $ ./js-build.sh my_source.js
 ```
+The file is written in the same directory the original main file is placed and will have an `_compiled` in its file name.

+### Using the file system listener
-If you want to start the change listener:
+If you want to start the change listener (requires **inotify-tools** to work):
 ```
 $ ./js-build-watch.sh my_source.js
 ```
+This listens to any file changes in all subdirectories of your main javaScript file.

-## Possible Future
+## Possible Features
 - [ ] include complete sub directories
 - [ ] clean up the include keyword in `js-build.sh`
+- [ ] allow users to set output file